getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 });
 ```

+*NOTE:* The `Tracing` integration is available then under `Sentry.Integrations.Tracing` when using the CDN bundle.

 To send traces, you will need to set the `tracesSampleRate` to a nonzero value.
 The configuration above will capture 25% of your transactions.

-You can pass many different options to the Tracing integration (as an object of the form `{optionName: value}`), but it comes with reasonable defaults out of the box.
-It will automatically capture a transaction for every page load.
-Within that transaction, spans are instrumented for the following operations:
+You can pass many different options to the `Tracing` integration (as an object of the form `{optionName: value}`), but it comes with reasonable defaults out of the box.

-- XHR/fetch requests
-- If available: Browser Resources (Scripts, CSS, Images ...)
-- If available: Browser Performance API Marks
+For all possible options see [TypeDocs](https://getsentry.github.io/sentry-javascript/interfaces/apm.tracingoptions.html)

 *tracingOrigins Option*